 Budgeting Apps for Teens

-Since your teen is likely always on their smartphone, have them download one (or all) of these three apps to help them handle their daily budgeting on the go.
+Since your teen is likely always on their smartphone, have them download one (or all) of these apps to help them handle their daily budgeting on the go.

 This free app (and website) provides all-around financial and budgeting services.
 When your teen sets up their account, they have the opportunity to schedule a call with a LearnVest planner to discuss budgeting goals and tips.
 They offer a seven-step program to help your young adult organize, focus, plan, protect, build, maximize and achieve!

 There are also paid memberships at LearnVest that your teen can upgrade to once they are working at their first full-time job and ready to invest.
 LearnVest is great if you (or your young adult) wants a tool that they can grow with.

 Mint allows you to see all of your finances at a glance, including your balances and transactions.
 It pulls all of the information into one place so your teen can see how they’re spending their money daily, weekly and monthly as a whole, as well as broken out by category.
 It also updates automatically, so they can crunch numbers in real time.
 The best part of the app for your teen?
 It analyzes their spending and saving to offer useful budgeting tips!